cjohansen/courier/README.md

 ### 2021.01.19

-Added support for `:prepare-lookup-params`, which allows for transformin the lookup parameters before using them to store and retrieve items from the cache.
+Added support for `:prepare-lookup-params`, which allows for transforming the lookup parameters before using them to store and retrieve items from the cache.

 Fix a bug where `POST` requests where not cached by default when `:cache-fn` was